richelbilderbeek/correct_cpp/CONTRIBUTING.md

 If the code is found correct indeed, your code will be accepted and a fix will be added.

 If the code is found incorrect, your code will be rejected.
-Sorry!
+Sorry :bowtie:

 ## My incorrect non-evil code is accepted, but should be rejected